 Today, few poachers kill elephants for subsistence.
 Most poaching is driven by the commercial demand for ivory and is done by heavily armed, dangerous criminals.
 Worldwide, illegal poaching and wildlife trafficking is the 4th largest international crime (behind drugs, counterfeiting and human trafficking).
 Recently, funding for terrorist organizations has been linked to profits from the sale of ivory.

-What does the recent ban on buying and selling ivory mean?
+What does the ban on buying and selling ivory mean?

-On 6/2/16, the Obama administration announced a federal ban on buying and selling ivory in the United States.
-This act will make a big difference because pre-existing laws were complex and confusing, allowing determined individuals to outsmart the system without consequence.
-However, there will still be people who smuggle ivory into the U.S. illegally in order to reap big financial rewards.
+On July 6, 2016, a near-total ban on commercial trade in African elephant ivory went into effect in the United States.
+This act eliminated some of the confusion around the complex pre-existing laws that allowed determined individuals to outsmart the system without consequence.
+However, illegal trade in ivory and other illegal wildlife products throughout the US has not been stopped completely.
 Eliminating demand is the ONLY way to end the killing of elephants for their tusks.

 How Can I Help?

 Join the millions of people around the world who have pledged to protect elephants by committing to never buy ivory.
 If the demand for ivory disappears, so too will the killing.
-Being an informed citizen and supporting legislative efforts to ban the sale of ivory is also very important.
-You can thank our leaders for the recent federal ban on ivory here.
-They need to hear from us to know how many people support this historic ban!
+Being an informed citizen and supporting legislative efforts to ban the sale of ivory and other commercial wildlife trade is also very important.
 Lastly, help us spread the word.
-Many people in the United States are unaware that the U.S. is the 2nd largest market for elephant ivory products.
+Many people in the United States are unaware that the U.S. is the 2nd largest market for elephant ivory and other illegal wildlife products.
 We need to stand united as a country that understands that every piece of ivory comes from a dead elephant.